muditbhargava66/dropgrad/README.md

 ### Requirements

-The only requirement for DropGrad is PyTorch.
+The requirements for DropGrad are PyTorch, torchvision, and matplotlib.
 (Only versions of PyTorch >= 1.9.0 have been tested, although DropGrad should be compatible with any version of PyTorch)

 ### Using pip